Laboratories and faculty

 Outline of Research and Education

 In mammals, until the eight-cell embryo stage, fertilized eggs have totipotency, meaning that each cell can differentiate into all kinds of cell.
 In blastocyst-stage embryos just before implantation, the cells’ fates are divided into the trophectoderm (TE), which will develop into placental tissue, and the inner cell mass (ICM), which has pluripotency in that its cells will develop into three germ layers, including germline cells.
-Embryonic stem cells (ESCs) were established from ICM, promoting the study of regenerative medicine, and led to the discovery of induced pluripotent stem cells (iPSCs).
+Embryonic stem cells (ESCs) were established from ICM, promoting the study of regenerative medicine and led to the discovery of induced pluripotent stem cells (iPSCs).
 We combine these early embryos, ESCs/iPSCs, and developmental technology with the aim of performing basic studies that will lead to regenerative medicine using animal models.

 Major Research Topics

-Model of organ formation using xenogeneic chimeras
+Model of organ formation using interspecies chimeras

 Trials of novel animal models